 Intro to Functions

-In this video we'll introduce lots of concepts of functions, such as: what "f(x)" means, the vertical line test, "one-to-one" functions, how to plug numbers into a function, and even those silly problems where they give you a bunch of points and ask if they're a function.
+In this video we'll introduce lots of concepts of functions, such as: what "f(x)" means, function notation, the vertical line test, "one-to-one" functions, how to plug numbers into a function, and even those silly problems where they give you a bunch of points and ask if they're a function.